amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with filter sizes ranging from 3x3 to 8x8 and depths between 24 and 128 (see [model.py](model.py) lines 42-64).
+The convolutional depth maps ranged from 24 to 64 while I had fully connected layers with matrix sizes going from 128 down to a vector multiplication for the last angle prediction.

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
 I thought about a `tanh` activation at the end to bound between -1 and 1, but ended up just using a linear activation (doing nothing) with an MSE loss cost function.